wormhole-foundation/xdapp-book/src/wormhole/3_coreLayerContracts.md

 ---

-In our next section, we'll dive into the technical specfications of the VAA.
+In our next section, we'll dive into the technical specifications of the VAA.